Please note: AABB reserves the right to make updates to this program.

 Moderator: Grace Centola, PhD, Laboratory Director, New England Cord Blood Bank, Marlborough, MA

-Speaker: Matthew J. Wilgo, Cell Biology Scientist, New England Cord Blood Bank, Marlborough, MA; Other speakers to be announced.
+Speakers: Matthew J. Wilgo, Cell Biology Scientist, New England Cord Blood Bank, Marlborough, MA; Jim Polarine, Senior Technical Service Manager, STERIS Corporation, St. Louis, MO

 After participating in this educational activity, participants should be able to: